-If your child is, like my nine year old son at the time, really into Greek mythology and you are looking for some creative fun preparing a birthday party, you may like to use some of these ideas.
+If your child, like my nine year old son at the time, is really into Greek mythology and you are looking for some creative fun preparing a birthday party, you may like to use some of these ideas.
 I went a little crazy and made a whole board game, but you could also just use the cards for labors, questions, and oracles.
 The game can be adapted to different ages and numbers of teams.
 For this party, I had two teams (team ‘Perseus’ and ‘Theseus’), with an equal amount of ‘experts’ in each team who happened to know more about Greek myths.
 The game lasted about an hour, after which the winning team could first hit the piñata of the Trojan horse (after which the candy was equally distributed over the party bags).

 What you need

 To make it more fun I made the board game table size, using four white poster boards taped together, a black marker, blue and green paint, and label stickers cut in halves for the steps.
 I used the map at the front of D’Aulaires’ Book of Greek Myths for reference, having Mount Olympus in the upper left corner and Troy in the upper right.

 For the pawns I dressed two action figures from the dollar store in a white piece of cloth and taped them to a standard.
 The Trojan horse was a defeminized party pinada horse (girly eyes replaced and manes taken off).

 Ships, dice, and tokens

 For ships to reach Troy I used card board for the flat base, and bendable straws and paper for the sail.
 The dice was made of a small white cardboard gift box.
 We used party coins for tokens, which can be replaced by candies.

 Cards for the twelve ‘labors,’ the questions, and the oracles to deciphered were printed on card stock, cut into four pieces.